Pharmacy Technician Diploma

 Health workers are responsible to attain and maintain required health and safety certifications and maintain recommended immunization standards.

-These health and safety requirements do not need to be submitted as part of your application.
+These health and safety requirements do not need to be submitted with your application.
 However, failure to submit the required documents will affect your progression in your chosen program.

 Prior Learning and Transfer